FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/03-forms.md

 # Disabled Button

-How can we **disable** the submit button when the form is invalid or is submitting?
+We know how to disable a button in HTML.

 ```html
 <button type="submit" disabled={true}>Submit</button>
 ```

+- How can we *disable* the submit button when the form is **invalid** or is **submitting**?

 ---

 # Using Meta Props

-We can use the "meta" props:
+We can use the "meta" props to specify our disable property.

-- invalid
+- invalid: true
-- submitting
+- submitting: true

 ```html
 <button